 Before Lukina Lukin met her husband, she knew nothing about farming Southern Bluefin Tuna.
 She enjoyed a spot of fishing but nothing like the level of fishing business she would one day inherit.

 Through the course of her marriage, Dinko taught Lukina everything he knew.
 It was his plan that she would one day take over the business.
 It’s Lukina’s different perspective and background that has made her leadership of the Dinko Seafoods business such a success story.

 “Dinko gave me so much training in not just the business operations but also in fishing and refrigeration.
 I’m not just a fisherwoman… I see things differently.
 When I have an idea, I run with it, with the support of our team.
 I’m always looking for new ideas that we can develop and apply to our products.
 It’s really what keeps me going.”

 Lukina is passionate about the business her husband grew from the ground up and is excited about continuing his legacy as the first female ‘tuna boss’.

-Michael has been with Dinko Tuna since he was a 16-year-old school leaver.
-He was determined to join the fishing industry and, despite his parents’ best efforts to dissuade him, joined one of the Dinko Tuna boats – an experience he acknowledges as “the best start I could have ever asked for.”
+Michael has been with Dinko Seafoods since he was a 16-year-old school leaver.
+He was determined to join the fishing industry and, despite his parents’ best efforts to dissuade him, joined one of the Dinko Seafoods boats – an experience he acknowledges as “the best start I could have ever asked for.”

 He was working with Dinko in the 80s when Dinko transformed the industry… and now he is supporting the new captain at the helm of the ship.